 I don’t know about you, but my smartphone sometimes seems like Grand Central Station at rush hour.
-Between texts, emails, regular old phone calls, and notifications from Facebook, Instagram, and Twitter, keeping up with all the inputs can feel like a full-time job.
-In fact, I can’t remember the last time I passed a full 48 hours without checking my phone at least once.
+Between texts, emails, regular old phone calls, and notifications from multiple social media sites, keeping up with all the inputs can feel like a full-time job.
+In fact, I can’t remember the last time I passed a full 12 hours without checking my phone at least once.
 You’d think just turning off the gizmo would solve this (admittedly first world) problem, but going without technology can feel like cutting off a limb for young adults who’ve been “plugged in” since middle school.

 Open 24/7: Why It’s Not So Great

 Research suggests social media is the millenial generation’s drug of choice.
-While not technically considered an addiction, excessive attachment to the Internet is becoming more and more commonplace and problematic.
+While not technically considered an addiction, excessive attachment to the Internet is becoming more commonplace and problematic.
 A 2010 University of Maryland study found many young people describe their dependence on the Internet as an addiction, even if they’re not officially diagnosable.
-The 200 students were required to go on a 24-hour media fast and then write about their experience.
-Overall, the students complained that they felt bored, disconnected, uncomfortable, and anxious without their phones and computers.
+In the study, 200 students were required to go on a 24-hour media fast and then write about their experience.
+Overall the students complained that they felt bored, disconnected, uncomfortable, and anxious without their phones and computers.

-But in some cases the downsides to keeping phones and computers switched on 24/7 could outweigh the benefits.
-Multitasking — perhaps this generation’s Great White Whale — almost never boosts productivity.
-In fact, it’s usually just a form of procrastination that distracts us from what’s important and inhibits the formation of short-term memories .
+In some cases, the downsides to keeping phones and computers switched on 24/7 could outweigh the benefits.
+Multitasking—perhaps this generation’s Great White Whale—almost never boosts productivity.
+In fact, it’s usually just a form of procrastination that distracts us from what’s important and inhibits the formation of short-term memories.

-Obsessive social networking isn’t doing us any favors, either.
+Obsessive social networking isn’t doing us any favors either.
 Constantly checking social media sites, work emails, and texts from far-flung friends sounds like it’s fostering connectivity, but the opposite is often true.
-Studies show spending tons of time online can actively harm relationships, interpersonal communication skills, and mental health .
-A recent study also shows that (perhaps unsurprisingly) following ex-lovers on social media can make it difficult for partners to move on after a breakup.
+Studies show spending tons of time online can actively harm relationships, interpersonal communication skills, and mental health.

 All of this might be due to the fact that social media is the Green Eyed Monster’s preferred stomping ground.
 Checking in on friends’ frequent vacations, late-night taco truck runs, and sunshiny days at the beach can create a constant state of Fear of Missing Out (FOMO) and anxiety.
 People obsessively refresh Facebook feeds and track Twitter followers because they’re afraid to be “on the outside” of news, events, and social gatherings.
 But at the end of the day, browsing photos from other people’s fun times is not the same as attending those parties and picnics and actually hanging out with friends in the flesh.